Stop IP Leakage: How to Protect IP

 So, you must ensure that no sensitive IP is released to a non-U.S. person without a deemed export license in place.
 Fines for exporting restricted technology can easily run into the $100,000s and even millions of dollars.
 And in some cases, semiconductor companies have even paid $10 million or more in fines under these rules.

-Go In-Depth With the Technical White Paper
+Go In-Depth With This White Paper

 Why IP Leakage Happens

-IP leakage happens all too easily.
+Semiconductor IP leaks happen all too easily.

 These teams often collaborate across geographies — providing design assets and other collaterals to multiple projects.
 Plus, a complex and often overworked IT infrastructure of storage, data centers, and network connectivity underpins these teams.